CCR-SOP/OpenSourcePerfusionSystem/Documentation/Specs_HardwareInterface.md

 	- Ground: Pins 1-5, 22-25
 	- TTL: VIL <= 0.8V, VIH >=2V
 	- Use VC UI to set mode to digital; connect one of the GND pins to GND, and connect input pins (choose which pins correspond to which valve using the VC UI) to DIO to turn valves on/off
+	- During digital control, UI and valve lights update as valves are opened/closed
 - Rinse valves with water after every use

 # Flow Meter